KaiNet-X/simple-network-library/README.md

 # simple-network-library
-Simple net is a .NET standard library that greatly simplifies the process of networking.
+SimpleNetwork is a .NET standard library that greatly simplifies the process of networking.

 Simple net allows you to start and initialize a flexible tcp server in as little as two lines.
 It contains two main classes, client and server, each that are easy to get connected and sending information between them.